-Berry College is a private, religious school in a suburban setting in Mount Berry, Georgia.
-Berry College was founded in 1902 and now enrolls around 2,125 students a year, including 2,006 undergrads.
-Berry College offers on-campus housing for up to 1,898 students.
-The majority of students live on campus, and first year-students are required to live in campus housing.
-On the weekends, about 60% of students stay on-campus and participate in campus events and social life.
+Berry College is a private, religious school in the suburban setting of Mount Berry, Georgia.
+Berry College was founded in 1902 and now enrolls around 2,303 students per year year, including 2,172 undergraduate students.
+Berry College provides housing for up to 1,991 students.
+Most students live in off campus housing, and 60% of students spend their weekends on campus.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 Berry College students can write for the campus newspaperor be a producer for the student-run television channel.

 There are no fraternities or sororities at Berry College, so it might be a good choice if you're not interested in Greek life.

 Planning to play sports?
 Berry College has many options for athletes.
 See them all and learn more about life at Berry College on the Student Life page.

 |2022 Berry College Facts At-A-Glance|

 |Early Action Acceptance Rate||84%|